Why I outed my own lie to my girlfriend

 Liars do pay a psychic price, whether it’s feeling shitty or numbing their feeling sense to the point of not feeling shitty.
 And yes, that’s reason enough to be honest.

-I wasn’t relieving a burden that was weighing heavy on my soul.
+I wasn’t relieving a burden weighing heavy on my soul.
 There was no secret worthy of hiding or revealing.
 And my girlfriend certainly wasn’t still dwelling on some random moment in the car.
 I was actually making it a bigger deal than it was by bringing it up.

 Mind you, since I did tell her, she was glad.
 Still, it was past the point beyond which it had faded into non-importance, never to be thought of again by either of us, had I not retrieved it.